Stravaiger Poetry

 In Arthur's lea, thair sits his croass

-Layin clame tae a' afore it
+Layin clame tae aw afore it

 It yince wis loast; noo haes bin fun